 Concentrated Blast – Can only be cast when concentrating on another spell.
 If the target of a spell you cast is also concentrating, you will heal for the damage you do them.
 Breaks the concentration of the spell.
 Does 6-36 damage.

 Transfuse Health – Sacrifice half of your current hit points to heal a target for the same amount.

 Psionic Overload – Deal additional Psychic damage with attacks (1D4), but you also take 1D4 damage per turn.
 Lasts for 10 turns.

 Best Tier 1 Illithid Spell

-- Ability Drain – reduces the same ability used to make the attack toward an enemy by one in that enemy.
+Ability Drain – Reduces the same ability used to make the attack toward an enemy by one for that enemy.
 Can only happen once per turn.

-- Perilous Stakes – Make a target Vulnerable, but also allows them to heal when it attacks.
+Perilous Stakes – Make a target Vulnerable, but also allow them to heal when they attack.
 Last for three turns.

 The Best Tier 2 Illithid Spell

 Just like the Tier 1 spells, the best Tier 2 spells lean toward being passive rather than active.
 Stage Fright is amazing because it impacts your targets, making it far harder for them to damage you back.
 Charm adds more to your own defensive options without the need to waste resources by casting, and Ability Drain can be a huge difference-maker in long fights against powerful enemies as you slowly chip away at their main ability score.
 Cull the Weak can also come in clutch in the late game, sometimes getting enemies off the board a full turn quicker than you may have been able to without it.

 Illithid powers are some of the most powerful in the entire game.
 With that being said, there are way too many of them to keep track of.
 Here are all of the Illithid powers in the game.